2004 Swisscom Challenge

 The 2004 Swisscom Challenge, also known as the Zurich Open, was a women's tennis tournament played on indoor hard courts that was part of the Tier I Series of the 2004 WTA Tour.
 It was the 21st edition of the tournament and took place at the Schluefweg in Zürich, Switzerland, from 17 October until 24 October 2004.
-Unseeded Alicia Molik won the singles title and earned $189,000 first-prize money.
+Unseeded Alicia Molik won the singles title and earned the $189,000 first-prize money.